narasaka/damatricks/README.md

 - Loads of tricklist (SKO, NAKO, BATB, KWC, etc)
 - Forever ad-free

-## how can I contribute?
+## contributions

-- You can help me get more trickslists from past competitions
+- You can help me get more trickslists from past competitions (coming soon)
 - You can also request a feature you would like (here on github or shoot me a dm)
-- yeah
+- Yeah

 ## available tricklists